The Tax Benefits of Owning a Home: Must-Know Deductions and Secrets

 FAQ

-What are the rules for deducting my mortgage interest?
+What are the rules for deducting mortgage interest?

-It depends on when you first took out your home loan.
+The rules for deducting your mortgage interest depends on when you first took out your home loan.
 On mortgages originated on or after Dec.
-16, 2017, interest deductions are limited to $750,000 (filing jointly) or $375,000 (filing separately).
-These limits or lower than those for mortgage indebtedness that occurred before Dec.
-16, 2017.
+16, 2017, interest deductions are limited to $750,000 if you’re filing jointly or $375,000 if filing separately.

 How do I deduct for owning a home if I’m a co-owner?

-We recommend speaking with a tax professional for information about deductions you can take as a co-owner.
-Once you explain your circumstances, they can help you determine which deductions you qualify for.
+It’s best to speak with a tax professional for information about deductions you can take as a co-owner.
+Once you explain your circumstances, they can help you determine which deductions you can qualify for.

 Bottom line